vaibhavi-0320/Rehab-Tracking/README.md

 ## 🏥 Overview

 This Move smart contract enables healthcare providers and patients to securely track rehabilitation progress in a transparent, immutable manner.
-Built for telemedicine applications, it provides essential functions for creating patient profiles and updating therapy progress.
+Designed for telemedicine applications, it offers essential functions for creating patient profiles and tracking therapy progress.

 ## ✨ Features